newjersey/innovation.nj.gov/content/_projects/transgender-hub.md

 ### Impact + Metrics

 - For the first time, transgender New Jerseyans have a government resource dedicated to simplifying critical services and no longer need to spend hours visiting multiple sites.
-- As of April 2024, the Transgender Information Hub has been visited more than 53,000 times and connected these visitors to critical information and services.
+- As of August 2024, the Transgender Information Hub has been visited more than 68,000 times and connected these visitors to critical information and services.

 ### Status